Last Lecture, Faculty of Education, Haifa University |

 How should we educate our young, as well as ourselves?

-We must continue to struggle for a worthy life, one opposing the imperatives of reality.
+We must continue to struggle for a worthy life, one opposing the

 Here, permit me to note: Reality is not only post-modernist.